1. Prerequisites for the fight against bribery in international business transactions

 National anti-corruption policy priorities

 Compromising foreign public officials in order to gain international trade benefits raises serious moral, political, social, environmental and economic threats, hinders sustainable economic development and distorts competition.
-This fact is also acknowledged by the Government of the Slovak Republic, which, in its 2016-2020 Program Statement, committed to continue coordinating, conceiving solutions and implementing preventive measures to reduce the level of corruption, strengthen the rule of law and increase transparency throughout society.
-In this context, it also declares "strengthening the national anti-corruption policy with a priority focus on the prevention of corruption of foreign public officials in international business transactions".
+This fact is also acknowledged by the Government of the Slovak Republic, which, in its 2021-2024 Program Statement, committed to continue creating the conditions to cleanse society of corruption, criminal networks that parasitize public property and undermine citizens trust in justice.
+In this context, it adds that "corruption forces us to spend more and more money on contol systems to detect fraudsters".

 International Anti-Corruption Initiatives